cliosight/Docs/README.md

     "unique_keys":  ["<column-name>"], // Array of unique key columns of the main form root table can be specified here
-    "submit_button_label": "<button-label>",  // Default value is "Submit" "label": "<form-heading>",  // Default value is "Form" "mc_users": [],   // for specifying the users and groups allowed for admin actions on the form viz. edit and delete
+    "submit_button_label": "<button-label>",  // Default value is "Submit" "label": "<form-heading>",  // Default value is "Form" "mc_users": [],   // for specifying the users and groups allowed for admin actions on the form viz. edit and delete; admin by default
     "mc_groups": []
     }
 }